espebra/filebin2/README.md

 #### `--admin-password string` (default: not set)

 Password to require for access to the /admin endpoint.
 If the password is not set, then the admin endpoint will not be available.
 Make sure to keep this password a secret.
+Can also be set using the environment variable `ADMIN_PASSWORD`.

 #### `--admin-username string` (default: not set)

 Username to require for access to the /admin endpoint.
 If the password is not set, then the admin endpoint will not be available.
+Can also be set using the environment variable `ADMIN_USERNAME`.

 #### `--allow-robots` (default: not set)